roadtocode4u/spaceship/docs/icp/11-table/11-table.md

 ### Rowspan

-Rowspan attribute we use for represents the number of rows in cell span.
+The `rowspan` attribute is used to specify the number of rows a cell should span.
+It allows you to merge adjacent cells vertically.

 **Code :**